How to grow pumpkins and squash

 How to sow pumpkin and squash seed

 Sow pumpkin and squash seeds indoors in spring.
-Soak seeds in water overnight to speed up germination, then sow two seeds into 8cm pots filled with seed compost.
+Soak seeds in water overnight to speed up germination, then sow two seeds into 8cm pots filled with peat free seed compost.
 Place seeds on their sides and not flat to stop water sitting on top and causing rotting.
 Place pots on a warm, light windowsill and water well.

 When the seedlings grow, remove the weaker one so the strongest has plenty of room to develop.